Top 10 Best Things About Having Autism

 Technically, they're not synonyms.

-As someone who suffers from autism, I know this for a fact.
+As someone who has autism, I know this for a fact.
 I think a lot differently than others.
 I'm really weird because when I look at numbers or recite numbers, I see colors, shapes, and patterns.
 Is this something to worry about?

 I had a friend who never grew out of Barney.
-I had another friend who never grew out of Diapers.
-One of my friends earned his nickname because he never grew out of his Thomas train.
-I never grew out of my own Video Games or T.V.
-Shows.
-Other students think I am weird because I like Nintendo and the fact that I do not like the PlayStation brand name.
+I had another friend who never grew out of diapers.
+One of my friends earned his nickname because he never grew out of his Thomas the Train.
+I never grew out of my own video games or TV shows.
+Other students think I am weird because I like Nintendo and don't like the PlayStation brand.

 My childhood is eternal, and nobody can change this fact.